ibm-cloud-docs/discovery-data/collection-types.md

 When you are ready to configure a collection to use a crawler plug-in, you can see a **Plug-in settings** section.
 Review the following plug-in settings that you can use to process documents.
 You only see these options if you deploy a plug-in package by using the `scripts/manage_crawler_plugin.sh` script:

--  **Enable plug-in** - By default, this switch is set to **Off**.
+- **Enable plug-in**: By default, this switch is set to **Off**.
 Enable this option if you want to use a crawler plug-in to process documents.
-    -  **Plug-in** - Lists available crawler plug-in names.
+    - **Plug-in**: Lists available crawler plug-in names.
 Select a plug-in to use.

 ## Managing collections
 {: #manage-collections}